10DownPro/service-now-urgent-incident-notification-workflow/README.md

 ## 🤖 AI Scenario: Smarter Incident Routing

 Right now, incidents just trigger a standard email based on priority and categor, but AI could take that to the next level.
 Instead of just alerting whoever's on the list, an AI agent could route incidents based on who’s actually available, what timezone they’re in, and which engineers have handled similar issues before.
 Over time it could even learn who resolves issues fastest and prioritize them first.
-That would cut down response time and help avoid escalation.
+That would help cut down response time and help avoid escalation.
 For example, if a critical incident happens at 2AM in San Francisco, the system could automatically ping someone in a different region who's skilled and online instead of waiting for a local engineer to wake up.
 Basically, AI could make sure incidents go to the *right* person, not just *any* person at the best time.

 ---

 ## 💭 What I Took Away

 This project reminded me that the smallest missing piece like a broken email alert can have a massive impact.
 I didn’t just fix a flow, I designed something that could actually prevent chaos.
-And that’s what I love about tech.. solving problems that matter, one workflow at a time.
+That’s what I love about tech.. solving problems that matter, one workflow at a time.